Dedicated Development Team

 What if a developer doesn't work out?

-The first two weeks of any engagement function as a structured evaluation period.
-If you find that a developer does not meet your standards technically or in terms of communication and working style, we will arrange a replacement at no additional cost and with no disruption to billing.
+If a developer does not meet your standards technically or in terms of communication and working style, we will arrange a replacement at no additional cost and with no disruption to billing, within the first two weeks of any engagement, which function as a structured evaluation period.
 After the evaluation window, our replacement process still applies: you give two weeks' notice, we begin sourcing a replacement immediately, and we cover transition costs including any overlap period needed for knowledge transfer.
-In practice this situation is rare — our pre-engagement vetting process (technical assessment, live coding interview, English communication review) means that over 95% of placements succeed long-term.
+In practice this situation is rare, our pre-engagement vetting process (technical assessment, live coding interview, English communication review) means the large majority of StepTo placements succeed long-term.
 When issues do arise, they are typically identified and resolved during the onboarding phase.
 We handle all offboarding logistics on our side.

 Ready to Build Your Dedicated Team?